 - We evaluated the appropriateness of the selected valuation methodologies used for Level 3 investments and tested the related significant unobservable inputs by comparing these inputs to external sources.
-We evaluated the reasonableness of any significant changes in valuation methodologies or significant unobservable inputs for those investments from the prior year-end.
+We evaluated the reasonableness of any significant changes in valuation methodologies or significant unobservable inputs for those investments from the prior year-end, including the considerations of the impact of COVID-19.
 For selected investments, we used the assistance of our fair value specialists. - For selected investments, with the assistance of our fair value specialists, we developed an independent estimate of the fair value and compared our estimate to management's estimate. - We evaluated management's ability to reasonably estimate fair value by comparing management's historical estimates to subsequent transactions, taking into account changes in market- or investment- specific conditions, where applicable.

-/s/ Deloitte & Touche LLP Los Angeles, California March 1, 2023
+/s/ Deloitte & Touche LLP Los Angeles, California March 2, 2022